quantizimo/test/README.md

 The minimal requirements are three points of the glider's polar together with the associated weight.

-"Coding and Soaring" is a series of Jupyter notebooks that demonstrate the use of glidepy and to analyze various aspects of sailplane performance in a documented and reproducible fashion.
+"Coding and Soaring" is a series of Jupyter notebooks that demonstrate the use of glidepy and how to analyze various aspects of sailplane performance in a documented and reproducible fashion.

 These are the notebooks currently available: